meron-401n14/seattle-javascript-401n14/curriculum/class-30/lab/README.md

     -   Allow user to delete tasks
     -   Allow user to edit tasks
     -   Allow user to filter tasks based on priority level (tasks without a priority level should default to priority 5)
--   You must utilize _one_ React Native specific feature:
-    -   Calendar Date Picker
-    -   Camera integration
-    -   GPS integration
-    -   Contacts integration
+-   You must utilize _one_ React Native specific feature.
+To see a full list of phone features you can use, see the [Expo SDK documentation here](https://docs.expo.io/versions/latest/sdk/overview/).
+Here's some examples of some things you may want to add.
+Note that adding these may require that you add code to your API Server so this new data is correctly saved!
+    -   [Take a photo](https://docs.expo.io/versions/v36.0.0/sdk/camera/) or [pick a photo](https://docs.expo.io/versions/v36.0.0/sdk/imagepicker/) for each task
+    -   [Save your gps location](https://docs.expo.io/versions/v36.0.0/sdk/location/) for when the task was made
+    -   Assign your task to someone from your [contacts list](https://docs.expo.io/versions/v36.0.0/sdk/contacts/)
+    -   Implement [OAuth Login](https://docs.expo.io/versions/v36.0.0/sdk/app-auth/) using OpenId or [Google](https://docs.expo.io/versions/v36.0.0/sdk/google-sign-in/)
+    -   Modify the [app appearance](https://docs.expo.io/versions/v36.0.0/sdk/appearance/) depending on if the user has a light or dark phone theme
+    -   Allow users to [attach documents](https://docs.expo.io/versions/v36.0.0/sdk/document-picker/) to tasks

 ### Commenting